dhis2/dhis2-releases/roadmap/platform.md

 - Scheduling

-- - Run analytics for one dataset or one program
+  - Run analytics for one dataset or one program

 ### 2.40

 - Platform

-- - Renaming of apps and customization of UI labels.
+  - Renaming of apps and customization of UI labels.
 Custom translation bundles.
   - New login app.
   - Remove Struts completely from the system.

 - Data Use/DQ

-- - Integrate WHO DQ app concepts into core apps (data quality, data visualizer).
+  - Integrate WHO DQ app concepts into core apps (data quality, data visualizer).
 [MFL]
   - WHO annual data quality app/report.
 [DQ]

-### Parking Lot {#parking-lot}
+### Parking Lot

 - Multi-calendar & time zone support.
 - Multiple org unit hierarchies (with support from other teams)